Music Psychology

 Manchild music video scene

-Color Psychology and the Pathology of Performative Incompetence
+Color Psychology and Pathology of Performative incompetence

 Understanding Weaponized Incompetence